dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/getting-started/using-ajax-control-toolkit-controls-and-control-extenders-cs.md

 ## Using AJAX Control Toolkit Control Extenders

 The AJAX Control Toolkit also contains control extenders.
 As its name suggests, a control extender extends the functionality of an existing control.
 For example, the ConfirmButton control extender extends the standard ASP.NET Button control.
-The extender changes the Button control�s behavior so that the Button displays a confirmation dialog when you click it.
+The extender changes the Button control's behavior so that the Button displays a confirmation dialog when you click it.

 A control extender, just like an AJAX Control Toolkit control, requires a ScriptManager control.
 You must add a ScriptManager control to a page before you start using control extenders in the page.